Moddable-OpenSource/moddable/contributed/conversationalAI/readme.md

 ```

 ## Microphone
-The application is generally very straightforward to use.
-There is one nice feature that you might not notice immediately.
-The microphone icon is shown only when the AI service is listening.
+There are a couple of nice features of the microphone that you might not notice immediately:

+1. The microphone icon is shown only when the AI service is listening.
 If you don't see the microphone on-screen, the service cannot hear what you say.
 This allows the application to support embedded hardware, like the ESP32-S3, that does not support PDM audio input and output simultaneously.

-If you tap the microphone icon, it mutes the microphone while maintaining the connection to the service.
+2. If you tap the microphone icon, it mutes the microphone while maintaining the connection to the service.
 This is great for privacy and demos.
 Tap the icon again to unmute it.

 ## Navigating the Code
 The AI assistants are defined in [`model.json`](./model.json).
 You can edit this file to enhance the predefined agents and add your own.